-Fairmont is an MS4 Community

-- Designated by Minnesota Pollution Control Agency (MPCA) under federal Clean Water Act (CWA) - Received National Pollution Discharge Elimination System Permit (NPDES) in 2006 from the MPCA. - The MPCA developed new permit requirements that became effective August 1, 2013.
+- Fairmont is an MS4 Community - Designated by Minnesota Pollution Control Agency (MPCA) under federal Clean Water Act (CWA) - Received National Pollution Discharge Elimination System Permit (NPDES) in 2006 from the MPCA. - The MPCA developed new permit requirements that became effective August 1, 2013.
 The permit is effective for a 5 year term, expiring July 31, 2018.

-2014 Annual Public Meeting
+2017 Annual Public Meeting

-- The City of Fairmont was approved for the new permit March 17, 2014. - The city has been given one year to update, revise, and make additions to its Storm Water Pollution Prevention Plan by March 17, 2015.

-All changes to permits, ordinances, rules, standard operating procedures (SOPs), and enforcement response procedures (ERPs) shall be effective March 17, 2015 as well.
+- The City of Fairmont was approved for the new permit March 17, 2014. - The city has been working to update, revise, and make additions to its Storm Water Pollution Prevention Plan in order to meet new requirements - Changes to permits, ordinances, rules, standard operating procedures (SOPs), and enforcement response procedures (ERPs) will be made to meet the new permit rules.